Page contents

 We are responsible for grass cutting, weed spraying and treatment of harmful weeds across the whole of the county as well as co-ordinating grass cutting on all high speed roads.

-The standard across the whole County will be six urban cuts, two rural cuts and one weed spray treatment per annum.
-In general, an urban area is a built up area with a speed limit of 40 mph or less and, for these verges, a ride on a heavy duty rotary mower is used.
+The standard across the whole County will be six urban cuts, two rural cuts, two high speed road cuts and one weed spray treatment per annum.
+In general, an urban area is a built-up area with a speed limit of 40 mph or less.
+For these verges, a heavy-duty ride on rotary mower is generally used, followed by a support team with a strimmer and a blower.

 A rural road is one which tends to have less density of buildings than urban roads and they are often tree or hedge lined.
 These rural grass verges are cut by tractor.